onc-healthit/inferno-community/deployment-configuration.md

 A `t2.micro` sized instance should be sufficient  for sites expecting a low amount of traffic.

 It is important to open port `80` for HTTP  and port `22` for SSH if you need to gain shell access to the server.
-Instead of clicking the "Review and Launch" button, click next button until you get to the Security Groups option.
-Ensure 80 is accessible from anywhere and 22 is avaiable from an IP range from which you will connect.
-Please see the image entitled "security-groups.png" in the deployment-files directory for an example of this setting.
+Instead of clicking the
+"Review and Launch" button, click next button until you get to the Security Groups option.
+Ensure 80 is accessible from anywhere and 22 is available from an IP range from which you will connect.
+Below is an example:

+![Security Groups Configuration]https://raw.githubusercontent.com/fhir-crucible/crucible_smart_app/master/deployment-files/security-groups.png "Security Groups Configuration")

 After this step is done, launch the instance.
 Obtain your instance's IP or host name from the AWS console.
 Point a web browser to the instance using the IP address or host name.